Azure/bicep-registry-modules/avm/ptn/lz/sub-vending/README.md

 ### Parameter: `virtualNetworkSubnets`

-The subnets of the Virtual Network that will be created by this module
+The subnets of the Virtual Network that will be created by this module.

 - Required: No
 - Type: array